 Do you wish you had some strategies to reconnect with your child – not just today… but every day?
 Do you want to strengthen your relationship with your child?

 As a passenger in a vehicle, I often catch myself watching the scenery whizzing past the window.
-Sometimes the car is moving so fast, everything blurs into a mass of shapes and colours.
-My parenting journey sometimes feels like this too.
+Sometimes, the car moves so fast that everything blurs into a mass of shapes and colors.
+My parenting journey sometimes feels like this, too.
 One day blends into the next.
-From breakfast, to chores, to breaking up fights, to chauffeuring the kids from one extra-curricular activity to the next; the days fly by.
-Then one day my child does something to remind me of how much they’ve grown and changed.
+The days fly by: from breakfast to chores, to breaking up fights, to chauffeuring the kids from one extra-curricular activity to the next.
+Then, one day, my child does something to remind me how much they’ve grown and changed.

-If you can identify with what I described, then I want to reassure you that you can have meaningful experiences with your child and it doesn’t involve setting aside an entire day to spend with them.
-Actually, quality time can be woven into your day with much ease.
+If you can identify with what I described, then I want to reassure you that you can have meaningful experiences with your child, and it doesn’t involve setting aside an entire day to spend with them.
+Quality time can be woven into your day with much ease.

 Here are five powerful ways you can reconnect with your child.

-Check out these five powerful ways to connect with your child! #parenting Click To Tweet
+Check out these five powerful ways to connect with your child! #parenting Share on X

 1. ASK THIS ONE QUESTION.